ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

                                            nz_v, nz_v_start, nz_v_end, nz_p,
                                            nz_p_end, w)

-Solve the bound-constrained linear least-squares problem when the products of the Jacobian :math:`A` and its transpose with specified vectors may be computed by the calling program.
+Solve the bound-constrained linear least-squares problem when the products of the Jacobian $A$ and its transpose with specified vectors may be computed by the calling program.